 ADVENTURE TRAVELER By its very nature, adventure travel involves an element of the unexpected.
 In remote and developing countries do not expect standards you are used to back at home.
 Remote areas are sometimes unpredictable and itineraries may need to be altered.
 To get the most from your tour it is important to be flexible, positive and eager to take on all the challenges that arise.
 The environments we travel through are fragile and it our responsibility as visitors to minimize the impact of our presence.
 Your local Green Tour Operator

-US dollar is the currency used in Timor Leste
+US dollar is the official currency used in Timor Leste